With the Twelve Apostles as your end goal, you will love every step of the beautiful Great Ocean Walk by bothfeet.

 Enjoy the true hospitality, with creature comforts and simple pleasures such as good food and anticipatory service from bothfeet’s passionate staff.
 Your guides are committed to providing you the best Victorian walking experience, complete with fabulous regional food and of course, a selection of Victoria’s best wines.
 Meals are prepared by the internationally trained chef, who is more than happy to cater for dietary requirements, allergies and food dislikes.

-Day Five: Johanna Beach to Moonlight Head
+Day Two: Milanesia to Moonlight Head

 Country lane walking that is the highest point of the whole trail.
 Here begins the ‘Wild Side’ – dramatic changes in elevation deliver wild and remote Southern Ocean views.
+You will understand today why this shoreline became known as the Shipwreck Coast.

-Day Six: Moonlight Head to Princetown
+Day Three: Moonlight Head to Princetown

 Another remote and beautiful beach – Wreck Beach – can be wild or mild depending on mother nature’s wishes.
 See anchors embedded into the sea rocks and traverse coastal heath forests for your first glimpses of the Twelve Apostles.

-Day Seven: Princetown to the Twelve Apostles
+Day Four: Princetown to The Twelve Apostles

 These coastal pillars reveal a little more with each undulation until finally the Twelve Apostles fill your frame.
 Take advantage of the exclusive walker photography platform.
 Finish your guided walk on a high with a bothfeet exclusive: a helicopter flight over the Apostles.